-6. Act LXXXI of 2001 promulgated the Convention, but Hungary has been applying the related principles since the early 1990s.
-Act LXIII of 1992 on the Protection of Personal Data and the Disclosure of Information of Public Interest (Data Protection Act) has widely provided for the disclosure of environmental data since 1992, Act LIII of 1995 on the General Rules of the Protection of the Environment (Environment Act) recognised the right of environmental non-governmental organisations to participate in various administrative procedures, and the Supreme Court adopted – with the aim of eliminating different interpretations related to participation rights – decision No. 4/2010 serving the uniformity of law in 2010 which superseded the outdated decision No. 1/2004 serving the uniformity of law.
+2. Act LXXXI of 2001 promulgated the Convention, but Hungary has been applying the related principles since the early 1990s.
+Act CXII of 2011 on the Right of Informational Autonomy and the Freedom of Information (Information Act) has widely provided for the disclosure of environmental data, Act LIII of 1995 on the General Rules of the Protection of the Environment (Environment Act) recognised the right of environmental non-governmental organisations to participate in various administrative procedures, and the Supreme Court adopted – with the aim of eliminating different interpretations related to participation rights – decision No. 4/2010 a regulation according to the uniformity of the law concerning the legal status of civil organizations in environmental administrative legal procedures.
+The New uniform regulation – while upholding the principle tenets of the 1/2004 uniform regulation – stated that client status can be given to civil organizations in cases where the environmental authority agency acts as an arbitral authority, or if the measure orders the contribution of the environmental authority as an administrative authority.
+But the court has not considered nature and water protection authority cases to be an environmental protection authority case, which narrows the possibility of participation, although the court has stated in its decree that in environmental protection cases, civil organizations may potentially participate because of the ruling of the Environmental Protection Act referring to the Nature Protection Act.
+Act CXXXI is about the civil participation in the preparatory process of regulations.
+Among its general provisions it states the scope of the law, the fundamental principles and the planning of the law-making process.
+It defines which measures need to be submitted to social conciliation on a compulsory level, and which not and last it defines the forms of social conciliation.
+The regulation came into effect on the 1th of January 2011.

-7. One of the fundamental principles of Act CXL of 2004 on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) is that administrative authorities must conduct their proceedings in the spirit of cooperation and fairness.
+3. One of the fundamental principles of Act CXL of 2004 on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) is that administrative authorities must conduct their proceedings in the spirit of cooperation and fairness.
 The authority must ensure that any persons involved in the procedure be informed of their rights and obligations, as well as promote the full application of the clients’ rights.
-Any person engaged in a procedure without legal representation must be informed of the legislative provisions relative to the case, the legal consequences of any omissions, and the availability of legal assistance.
+Any person engaged in a procedure without legal representation must be informed of the legislative provisions relative to the case, the legal consequences of any omissions, and the availability of legal assistance Paragraph 4 of Section 5 of the Administrative Procedures Act states that clients and other concerned parties be granted right of viewing documents, and in cases of provisions given by branch measures it will organize a public hearing and will inform the involved parties about its decisions.

-The amendment to the Administrative Procedures Code going into force on 1 October 2009 enables authorities to engage a liaison officer without sectoral statutory regulations, including any proceedings relating to the environment.
+The amendment to the Administrative Procedures Code going into force on 1 October 2009 enables authorities to engage a liaison officer without sectorial statutory regulations, including any proceedings relating to the environment.
 The responsibility of the liaison officer involves, inter alia, the maintaining of contact with clients and stakeholders, in the course of which it

 provides authentic and accurate information and in readily understandable language to the parties affected concerning the objective of the proceedings and the foreseeable consequences, and on any measures that may be necessary to prevent or reduce potentially unfavourable changes;